yash-mb/Lab-1-Yash-MB-Worked-with-Akshaya-Bhati-/README.md

 <img src = "Videos/Firefly.gif" width="400" height="600"/>

-# 4.4 - Project Overview:
+# 4.4 - Custom Visualizer Overview:

 This is a motion detector which permits the side (left and right) motion (hand gestures) by signaling a green light and blinks red whenever a perpendicular (up and down) motion is detected.
 For this purpose a RP2040 microcontroller connected APDS9960 sensor through a Stemma QT cable is used.